dask/dask/docs/source/caching.rst

 A third approach is to watch *all* intermediate computations and *guess* which ones might be valuable to keep for the future.
-Dask has an *opportunistic caching* mechanism that stores intermediate tasks with the following characteristics
+Dask has an *opportunistic caching* mechanism that stores intermediate tasks that show the following characteristics

 1. Expensive to compute